 Every once in a while, we get to take a five minute break from our workdays to marvel at social media catastrophes that happen to really, really big players.
 Last week, it was Burger King and HMV’s turn to be ridiculed online.
 Burger King’s Twitter feed got hacked, entertaining Internet users everywhere (they now have 60K new followers as a result); HMV had a disgruntled ex-employee spew resentment all over their Twitter feed, outing one of their top execs for asking to “shut this Twitter thing down”.

 Hopefully, you aren’t firing your employees in a way that makes them this angry.
 But the Burger King situation can happen to anyone.
-Security will always be flawed, so how can you protect your business’ social media and online accounts?
+Security will always be flawed, so how can you protect your business’ social media and online brand?

 Here are our Top 10 tips to help your business be more secure online.